 A relatively newly promoted superfood is the vitamin-packed seaweed.
 It was also to be found as a good source of calcium and iodine.
-In 2016, the global market for commercial seaweed was valued at 11.34 billion U.S. dollars.
-Taking all product launches in North America into account, products containing seaweed flavor made up 0.12 percent in 2015.
-Asia-Pacific was responsible for the lion’s share of seaweed-flavored product launches between 2011 and 2015, distantly followed by Europe and North America.
+In 2020, the global market for commercial seaweed was valued at 14.1 billion U.S. dollars.

 In addition to the food category, the beverage segment also has value-added products such as kombucha to offer.
 The fermented tea drink has been promoted to have a positive health effect.
-In 2015, the global kombucha market was estimated at 0.6 billion U.S. dollars worldwide.
-In the United States, 14.1 percent of consumers reported to have consumed kombucha at least once in the last five years.
+In 2022, the global kombucha market was estimated at over two billion U.S. dollars.